min2ha/ukwa-site/content/target/42342/index.en.md

   "start_date": "2016-06-03T10:00:00Z"
 }

-# Interesting Literature: a library of literary interestingness

 Interesting Literature  is an "online library of all that is most interesting and captivating about literature" set up by an English lecturer at Loughborough University